The Lion in Winter: Productions

-In 1999 Roundabout Theatre Company returned "...Lion..." to Broadway for a limited (11 March to 30 May) run at the Olympia Theatre.
-Starring Laurence Fishburne as Henry and Stockard Channing as Eleanor - the latter earning a Tony nomination - the production was directed by Michael Mayer, and also featured Neal Huff as Geoffrey, Keith Nobbs as John, Roger Howarth as Philip, and Emily Bergl as Alais.
+In 1999 Roundabout Theatre Company returned The Lion in Winter to Broadway for a limited (March 11 to May 30) run at the Olympia Theatre.
+Starring Laurence Fishburne as Henry and Stockard Channing as Eleanor, the latter earning a Tony nomination, the production was directed by Michael Mayer, and also featured Neal Huff as Geoffrey, Keith Nobbs as John, Roger Howarth as Philip, and Emily Bergl as Alais.

-Dee Hoty played Eleanor opposite Randall Duk Kim as Henry at the Cape Playhouse in Dennis (Mass.)
-14 to 26 August 2000, Hoty stepping in when originally-cast Sharon Gless had a scheduling conflict.
-Hoty would again play Eleanor in a Two River Theater (Monmouth County NJ) production starring Michael Cumpsty as Henry which ran 18 November to 4 December 2016.
+Dee Hoty played Eleanor opposite Randall Duk Kim as Henry at the Cape Playhouse in Dennis, Massachusetts from August 14 to 26, 2000, Hoty stepping in when originally-cast Sharon Gless had a scheduling conflict.
+Hoty would again play Eleanor in a Two River Theater (Monmouth County NJ) production starring Michael Cumpsty as Henry which ran November 18 to December 4, 2016.
 The play was produced in 2002 by the Unseam'd Shakespeare Company.

-The play formed part of the Summer and Fall 2012 Seasons at the American Shakespeare Center's Blackfriars Playhouse, presented in complementary repertory with William Shakespeare's King John.
+In 2011 Stephanie Zimbalist and Eric Pierpoint starred as Eleanor and Henry in a Santa Barbara production which ran at the Alcehama Theater December 1 to 18, 2011: co-starring Rick Cosnett as Richard and Daniel David Stewart as John, the production was directed by Jenny Sullivan.
+The play formed part of the summer and fall 2012 seasons at the American Shakespeare Center's Blackfriars Playhouse, presented in complementary repertory with William Shakespeare's King John.
 A 2014 production by the Colony Theater Company in Burbank, California starred Mariette Hartley as Eleanor and Ian Buchanan as Henry.
-Brendan Ford played Richard, and Hartley's daughter Justine as Alais.
+Brendan Ford played Richard, and Hartley's daughter Justine as Alais, directed by Stephanie Vlahos.

-In 2011 Stephanie Zimbalist and Eric Pierpoint starred as Eleanor and Henry in a Santa Barbara production which ran at the Alcehama Theater 1 to 18 December 2011: co-starring Rick Cosnett as Richard and Daniel David Stewart as John, the production was directed by Jenny Sullivan.

-A 2016 Guthrie Theater (Minneapolis) production starring Laila Robins as Eleanor and Kevyn Morrow as Henry ran 19 November to 31 December.

-Veteran soap opera stars Robert Newman and Kim Zimmer - supercouple Josh Lewis and Reva Shayne on Guiding Light - played Henry and Eleanor in a 2017 production of "...Lion..." which ran 25 July to 6 August at the Barn Theatre in Augusta, Michigan.

-In 2018 Tom Butcher (The Bill) starred as Henry in the English Theatre Frankfurt (31 August to 18 October) production of "...Lion...".

-In 2019 Sheldon Epps directed the Laguna Playhouse (10 to 24 November) production of "...Lion..." which starred Gregory Harrison as Henry, Frances Fisher as Eleanor, and Burt Grinstead as Richard.
+A 2016 Guthrie Theater (Minneapolis) production starring Laila Robins as Eleanor and Kevyn Morrow as Henry ran from November 19 to December 31.
+Veteran soap opera stars Robert Newman and Kim Zimmer - supercouple Josh Lewis and Reva Shayne on Guiding Light - played Henry and Eleanor in a 2017 production which ran July 25 to August 6 at the Barn Theatre in Augusta, Michigan.
+In 2018 Tom Butcher (The Bill) starred as Henry in the English Theatre Frankfurt (August 31 to October 18) production of The Lion in Winter.
+In 2019 Sheldon Epps directed the Laguna Playhouse (November 10 to 24) production which starred Gregory Harrison as Henry, Frances Fisher as Eleanor, and Burt Grinstead as Richard.

+James Goldman’s The Lion in Winter played at Court Theatre, Chicago, Illinois from November 3 to December 3, 2024.
+John Hoogenakker portrayed King Henry II.
+Rounding out the talented cast were Rebecca Spence, Kenneth La’Ron Hamilton, Brandon Miller, Shane Kenyon, Netta Walker, and Anthony Baldasare.